Ilsey Juber: Early career

+In August 2017, Juber extended her publishing deal with Sony/ATV Music Publishing.

+Debut album

+On June 23, 2023, Elektra Records announced that Juber would be releasing her first solo album, From the Valley, with that label.
+The album was released on October 6, 2023, and its first single was "No California".

 Family

 Juber is the daughter of Hope and Laurence Juber, and sister to Nico Juber.
-Her father was the lead guitarist for the band Paul McCartney and Wings from 1978 to 1981, and is now a distinguished solo fingerstyle guitarist.
+Her father was the lead guitarist for the band Paul McCartney and Wings from 1978 to 1981, and is now a solo, fingerstyle guitarist.
 Juber’s maternal grandfather was Sherwood Schwartz, the American television producer behind Gilligan’s Island and The Brady Bunch.